btf-org/flank/README.md

 </details>

-## Next Steps

-Here are some possible next steps:

-- Use your phone to run a script away from your desk [[Guide](/docs/not_written_yet.md)]
-- Schedule a script to run later (and view the logs afterwards) [[Guide](/docs/not_written_yet.md)]
-- Customize the input fields to your script [[Guide](/docs/not_written_yet.md)]

-## Run your script from the browser
+## Build a website from a script

-Flank is a wrapper around the CLI and then a website on top of that wrapper.
+Flank is a website that wraps your CLI.

-When you add your script to Flank, Flank wraps your script with another script.
-Using the "wrapper script" as a template, Flank generates a website for running your script.
+When you add a script to Flank, Flank wraps your script with another script.
+Using this "wrapper script" as a template, Flank generates a website for running your script.
 And when you run it, the output appears in the browser.

-#### Example: Python script that outputs HTML
+#### Example: `city_filter.py`
 ```python
 import pandas as pd
 import argparse